japila-books/spark-sql-internals/docs/logical-operators/InsertIntoHadoopFsRelationCommand.md

 # InsertIntoHadoopFsRelationCommand Logical Command

-`InsertIntoHadoopFsRelationCommand` is a <<spark-sql-LogicalPlan-DataWritingCommand.adoc#, logical command>> that writes the result of executing a <<query, query>> to an <<outputPath, output path>> in the given <<fileFormat, FileFormat>> (and <<creating-instance, other properties>>).
+`InsertIntoHadoopFsRelationCommand` is a <<spark-sql-LogicalPlan-DataWritingCommand.md#, logical command>> that writes the result of executing a <<query, query>> to an <<outputPath, output path>> in the given <<fileFormat, FileFormat>> (and <<creating-instance, other properties>>).

 `InsertIntoHadoopFsRelationCommand` is <<creating-instance, created>> when:

-* `DataSource` is requested to xref:spark-sql-DataSource.adoc#planForWritingFileFormat[plan for writing to a FileFormat-based data source] for the following:
+* `DataSource` is requested to xref:spark-sql-DataSource.md#planForWritingFileFormat[plan for writing to a FileFormat-based data source] for the following:
-** xref:spark-sql-LogicalPlan-CreateDataSourceTableAsSelectCommand.adoc[CreateDataSourceTableAsSelectCommand] logical command
+** xref:spark-sql-LogicalPlan-CreateDataSourceTableAsSelectCommand.md[CreateDataSourceTableAsSelectCommand] logical command
-** xref:spark-sql-LogicalPlan-InsertIntoDataSourceDirCommand.adoc[InsertIntoDataSourceDirCommand] logical command
+** xref:spark-sql-LogicalPlan-InsertIntoDataSourceDirCommand.md[InsertIntoDataSourceDirCommand] logical command
-** xref:spark-sql-DataFrameWriter.adoc#save[DataFrameWriter.save] operator with DataSource V1 data sources
+** xref:spark-sql-DataFrameWriter.md#save[DataFrameWriter.save] operator with DataSource V1 data sources

-* xref:spark-sql-Analyzer-DataSourceAnalysis.adoc[DataSourceAnalysis] post-hoc logical resolution rule is executed (and resolves a xref:InsertIntoTable.adoc[InsertIntoTable] logical operator with a xref:spark-sql-BaseRelation-HadoopFsRelation.adoc[HadoopFsRelation])
+* xref:spark-sql-Analyzer-DataSourceAnalysis.md[DataSourceAnalysis] post-hoc logical resolution rule is executed (and resolves a xref:InsertIntoTable.md[InsertIntoTable] logical operator with a xref:spark-sql-BaseRelation-HadoopFsRelation.md[HadoopFsRelation])

 [[partitionOverwriteMode]][[PartitionOverwriteMode]]
-`InsertIntoHadoopFsRelationCommand` uses *partitionOverwriteMode* option that overrides <<spark-sql-properties.adoc#spark.sql.sources.partitionOverwriteMode, spark.sql.sources.partitionOverwriteMode>> property for <<spark-sql-dynamic-partition-inserts.adoc#, dynamic partition inserts>>.
+`InsertIntoHadoopFsRelationCommand` uses *partitionOverwriteMode* option that overrides <<spark-sql-properties.md#spark.sql.sources.partitionOverwriteMode, spark.sql.sources.partitionOverwriteMode>> property for <<spark-sql-dynamic-partition-inserts.md#, dynamic partition inserts>>.

 === [[creating-instance]] Creating InsertIntoHadoopFsRelationCommand Instance